 When you’ve lost the passion and belief in the end game.
 When your heart isn’t in it, get out.
 If your passion is still there and you still believe in the end game, then you’re just in the messy middle, says Scott Belsky, CPO of Adobe.

 If the passion is gone, and you’ve lost the vision, that’s how you know when to give up.

 2. When You Aren’t Good At It

 I pushed my graphic design business to the limit.
-I had some great clients, but the truth was I wasn’t naturally good at graphic design.
+I had some great clients, but the truth is this: I wasn’t naturally good at graphic design.
 Sure, I did well by my clients, but only because I outworked other designers.
 But I couldn’t keep up, it was exhausting and I didn’t have natural skill.

 If you’re not naturally good at something, can’t hire, or can’t get there with hard work, that’s how you know when to give up.

 3. When There Isn’t A Market Need

 If there’s no market need and you can’t make a living, that’s how you know when to give up.

 4. When Your Relationships Are Eroding

 Putting relationships on hold to find success is a stupid decision 100% of the time.
 The founder of Best Buy, Richard Schulze explained to a group of us in 2006 he made this mistake in a big way.
 He justified time away from his wife to make a better life for themselves.
 She died of cancer and he never got that time back.
 He said if he’d done it all over again, he would have never started Best Buy.
-CEOs like Toby Lutke of Shopify are proof that you can spend plenty of time with family and still grow a business.
+CEOs like Toby Lutke of Shopify are proof that you can spend plenty of time with family and still grow a business—he talks about prioritizing family quite a bit on Twitter.

 When your relationship with family, friends, and God are compromised, that’s how you know when to give up.

 5. When Your Health Is Dwindling

 If your emotional or physical health is deteriorating and you can’t fix it, that’s how you know when to give up.